abhishekmanhar/AI-Driven-Solution/README.md

 # Welcome to AI Code Hub
 I've created an AI-driven solution hub with a modern interface featuring a responsive design, interactive code examples, and sections highlighting AI benefits for development.
+This project evokes modern developer tools like GitHub Copilot or AI coding assistants, with a clean and intuitive interface using a professional color scheme with blue gradients and subtle animations to create a polished experience.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.